GeorgeVSV/defi-risk-engine/MVP-HF-Prediction-Model.md

 n is interest rate.
 $\tau$ is the interest rate period, e.g., a year for annual interest rate.

-So let's predict collateral value at time $\Delta t$ from now on:
+So, let's predict collateral value at time $\Delta t$ from now on:

 $$Collateral Value = Collateral Amount * Predicted Collateral Exchange Rate (t_{0} + \Delta t)$$